I believe we stand at the precipice of a new era of protein design using machine learning.

 Protein structure prediction was, for a long time, a holy grail of structural biology.
 Solving how a specific sequence of amino acids would fold into a 3D structure is immensely difficult due to the number of degrees of freedom involved.
 Physically based folding solutions using molecular dynamics were able to approximate this process to some extent, but at the cost of enormous amounts of compute.
 Running a full physical simulation of every atom requires vast amounts of processing time, necessitating solutions like the massively distributed Folding@Home project.
 This distributed supercomputer achieved a total compute of over 2 exaflops in 2020.

 Since 2016, however, significant steps were being made in this space with the application of machine learning to the problem.
 The CASP competition, which had been running biannually for 13 iterations, finally saw improvement after a decade of relative stagnation.
 In 2018, Google’s DeepMind competed with their initial submission of AlphaFold🤖💬.
 This deep learning based system achieved a ~20% improvement over the next competitor.
-In 2020, AlphaFold2 swept the board with a 265% score improvement over Baker Labs’ submission.
+In 2020, AlphaFold2 swept the board with a 265% score improvement over the Baker Lab’s submission.
 Following this, Science’s Robert F. Service called protein structure prediction “Solved by AI”.

 Nevertheless, the frontiers are always shifting.
 With one problem solved, a multitude of new challenges rear their head, previously not even considered possible to tackle.
-Baker Lab is back with a vengeance, applying their own in-house tech to revolutionize protein design in several novel ways.
+The Baker Lab is back with a vengeance, applying their own in-house tech to revolutionize protein design in several novel ways.

 This tooltip was generated by GPT-3 in order to give some quick context.